davebland/the-mountain-logbook/README.md

 - Responsive design for mobile or desktop
 - ‘Member since’ derived from timestamp in Mongo ObjectId
 - Pagination and filtering of entries on home page
-- Basic handling of common MongoDB errors with custom error page
+- Basic handling of errors with custom error page
 - Ajax calls to populate ‘entry details’ modal according to entry selected in table and without reloading page
 - Ajax calls to populate ‘others’ table without reloading page
 - Ability to add new areas during creation or update of an entry